wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

 these constants into individual inner clases corresponding to subsystems or robot modes, to keep variable names shorter.
-All constants declared in ``Constants.java`` should be declared as ``public static final`` so that they are globally accessible and cannot be changed (TODO: link to the class on github).
+All constants declared in ``Constants.java`` should be declared as ``public static final`` so that they are globally accessible and cannot be changed.

+.. todo:: Link above to Constants.java and below to examples after merge

-For more illustrative examples of what a ``constants`` class should look like in practice, see the various example projects (TODO: link).
+For more illustrative examples of what a ``constants`` class should look like in practice, see the various example projects.

 It is recommended that the constants be used from other classes by statically importing the necessary inner class.
 An ``import static``